GPII/gpii-webdriver/README.md

 # Running the Tests

 To run the tests locally, you will need to [install the drivers for each browser](http://www.seleniumhq.org/download/) you want to test.
 Once you have done this, you can use the command `npm test` to run the tests.
-By default, this package will work without a Selenium instance.
-If you have your own Selenium server, you can configure this package to use it by setting the `SELENIUM_REMOTE_URL` environment variable to the URL of your server.

 You can also use the command `vagrant up` to provision a linux box and run the Chrome and Firefox tests there.